opencog/tv-toolbox/README.md

 - [ ] STV inference on steroid
 - [ ] Re-implement C++ double sampling in Haskell and compare with current single sampling results
+- [ ] Try to make sense of Chapter 7 on distributional TV inference.
-- [ ] Implement Monte-Carlos instead of full product
+- [ ] Implement Monte-Carlos instead of full
+  convolution.
+Alternatively, make discretization merge bins with too low probability (better than trimming).

 Maxima
 ------